thycotic/ss-docs/events-and-alerts/secure-syslog-cef/index.md

 Due to the sensitive nature of SS logs, we strongly recommend using Secure TCP.

-## Configuring a Secure TCP Syslog (CEF) External Audit Server in Secret Server
+## Configuring a Secure TCP Syslog/CEF External Audit Server in Secret Server

 ### Compatible Audit Servers